Corn-Studios/CornDownloader/README.md

 ## Notes

-- Winget installs are fully silent, no installer windows
+- Winget installs are fully silent — no installer windows appear
 - Direct URL installs launch the installer with silent flags and request elevation via UAC once
 - Installer files downloaded via direct URL are deleted automatically after a successful run
 - The "prefer winget" checkbox is disabled automatically if winget is not detected on your system